pateldeev/cs480Patel/PA2/README.md

 The movement of the planet is all done in the Object::Update(unsigned int) function of the Object class.
 By default, the planet has an orbit radius of 4.0 units.

 ## Keyboard & Mouse Controls - For movement control
+IMPORTANT: For any of the controls to work, the cube windows must be selected.
+Simply click on that window if another one is selected instead <br>
 The following keyboard keys can be used to control the movement of the cube <br>
   s: stop all movements - both orbit and rotation <br>
   c: continue all movements - both orbit and rotation <br>